Skip to content

 ArgDescription

-Suspend a running session to disk.
+Suspend a running retained session to disk.
 Saves RAM and CPU state.
-Only persistent sessions can be suspended.

 Terminal window